TTMDA: Monterrey 2015: Special Teacher’s Workshop: More Rhythms, Assessments, Discussions and a Weekend Full of Fun:

 I think it might be worth mentioning that I am supremely inspired to learn Spanish.
 I have already downloaded a ‘Learn Spanish’ app on my phone and will start classes with an actual teacher soon…

-The rhythms we studied over the next couple of days were:
+The rhythms for our Djembe Drum Lessons we studied over the next couple of days were:

 1. Djigui – Which literally means ‘Hope’.
 This is baba’s way of reminding people to never lose hope and to always aspire for the stars.
 The djembe accompaniment 1 for this rhythm is such a treat to learn and play… *goes into a little dance*